lucymonie/notes-learning/interviews/getting-my-first-dev-job.md

 The result was that I applied for only a few positions at any given time, and I learned a lot from them.
 Worth noting: I applied to a couple of other companies as well as those detailed below but didn't mention them as there were limited learnings (Easle, Bulb) or I didn't proceed with the process (Monzo, Thoughtworks).

 **The Guardian - Digital Development Fellowship**
 I had a phone screen for this role.
 I didn't make it any further than that.
-The feedback I got was that most of my answers weemed to be based on things I had been taught and not based on my own experience.
+The feedback I got was that most of my answers seemed to be based on things I had been taught and not based on my own experience.
 Since the role was a beginner one, I was puzzled by this as I had thought they were looking for people with limited-to-zero experience.

 Key learning: When the company is well known and desirable, they get so many people applying that they don't have to settle for someone with zero experience.
 A beginner role may be taken by someone with a CS degree or at least a year of professional experience.
 Apply anyway as you will learn from it, but adjust your expectations.